Space

 Meteorites and meteor-wrongs

-A handy FAQ about meteorites, meteors and other small celestial bodies that Earth encounters in its travels around the Sun.
+In this handy FAQ, get to know asteroids, meteorites and other celestial bodies that Earth encounters as it travels around the Sun.

 What is a meteor shower?